Ivo-Balbaert/The_Way_to_Jai/book/33_Graphical modules.md

 An image `texture` can be applied to a surface to make the color of the surface vary from point to point, like painting a copy of an image onto the surface.

 A texture is defined in an image file, that has for example an extension `.png`.
 The functionalities for working with textures are contained in the file `texture.jai` from module *Simp*.
 For example: the definition for the `Texture` struct, the proc `texture_load_from_file` and so on.
+Here is the minimal code to load a texture:

 See *33.9_load_texture.jai*:
 ```c++